Correctional Officer

 I have a petty theft misdemenor.
 Will that make them disqualify me ?

-Asked by Sarah about 6 years ago
+Asked by Sarah over 6 years ago

 Not specifically, no. However most peace officer employers also have a qualification something like "must have a satisfactory record of a law-abiding citizen."
 If it is relatively old and relatively minor and not repeated, you are PROBABLY ok.
 If it is relatively recent or more than one it is likely going to be an issue.